anurajn1011/MLDS-Data-Engineering-Titanic-Disaster-Analysis/README.md

 ## Repository Overview
 Repository for modeling survivability on the Titanic.
 Done both in Python and R with dedicated Docker images/containers for both.
-The survivorship rate of individuals on the Titanic are modeled using a Logistic Regression.
+The survivorship rate of individuals on the Titanic is modeled using a logistic regression.

 ## Directory Structure
 ```